polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 }
 ```

 This code is purely functional, assuming a `Cart` (the interface, no one cares about the concrete implementation).
 But as the Cart is a component, its lifecycle is handled by the J2E container.
 As a consequence, we need three to run this very test inside a container, on a deployed component.
-Additional information to make this test a working one is needed: (i) define how elements can be packaged into a deployable unit, (ii) inject a Cart inside this unit and (iii) asks for the _Arquilian_ test runner instead of the classical JUnit one to run the test inside a deployed version of our system.
+Additional information to make this test a working one is needed: (i) define how elements can be packaged into a deployable unit, (ii) inject a Cart inside this unit and (iii) asks for the _Arquillian_ test runner instead of the classical JUnit one to run the test inside a deployed version of our system.

 ```java
 @RunWith(Arquillian.class)